American professor teaches physics to Tibetan nuns

 Tibetan nuns discussing physics experiments in class.

-Nicole Ackerman is Assistant Professor of Physics and Director of the Center for Teaching and Learning at Agnes Scott College (read her bio).
-She wrote the following letter to Venerable Thubten Chodron.
+Nicole Ackerman wrote the following letter to Venerable Thubten Chodron when she was an Assistant Professor of Physics and Director of the Center for Teaching and Learning at Agnes Scott College.

-Nicole Ackerman has been teaching science to Tibetan Buddhist monastics through the Emory-Tibet Science Initiative (ETSI), and is passionate about teaching science especially to the nuns: Connecting women scientists and Buddhist nuns.
+Nicole Ackerman has taught science to Tibetan Buddhist monastics through the Emory-Tibet Science Initiative (ETSI), and is passionate about teaching science especially to the nuns: Connecting women scientists and Buddhist nuns.

 Dear Venerable Chodron,